Lieder im Entgleiten— Orchestral Songs —

 The Text

-4500-year-old texts from ancient Egypt, works by the great philosophers of the Orient and Occident, passages from the Old Testament and historical and contemporary poetry combine to form a complex libretto.
+4500-year-old texts from ancient Egypt, works by the great philosophers of the Orient and Occident, passages from the Old Testament and historical and contemporary poetry combine to form a libretto that takes the audience on a journey.

 Poetic statements, sentences and aphorisms by Friedrich Schiller, Johann Wolfgang von Goethe, Alexander Pope, Friedrich Hölderlin, Rainer Maria Rilke, Justinus Kerner, Paul Celan, Dietrich Bonhoeffer, Jean de la Croix, Manfred Osten and Hartmut Oliver Horst, among others, are used.